nameEO/react-native-sound-level/README.md

     // `Deathrattle` (iOS only)
     if(data.value === 9) {
-      // This value will not be sent if interruption handing fails. console.log('killed by interruption')
+      // This value will not be sent if interruption handling fails. console.log('killed by interruption')
     }
   }